 1. Learn about Herbs

-First stop of the tour is through their herbarium where we got to know of different herbs and their possible uses (also available for sale).
+The first stop of the tour is through their herbarium where we got to know about different herbs and their possible uses (also available for sale).

 I was amazed – imagine there is one herb you can use to ward off cockroaches?